aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 Before you start, add these settings to your configuration:

-* [controller/jobs/product/import/csv/location](../config/controller-jobs/product-import.md#location) = <absolute path to the directory with the file>
 * [controller/jobs/product/import/csv/skip-lines](../config/controller-jobs/product-import.md#skip-lines) = 1

+Store the file in the ./product/ directory of the `fs-import` [virtual file system](#file-location) and run the "product/csv/import job controller".

 !!! warning
-    The CSV file must be the only file in your configured directory.
     If you are using TYPO3, the configuration must be added to the TS-Config field of the scheduler task.

-# Default mapping
+# Column mapping

 You can freely configure how your data is organized in the CSV file but for a quick start, there's a default mapping available that can also be used as example: